Learners are innovative thinkers who are successful, confident, respectful and caring

 • Home and school share the responsibility for teaching appropriate, acceptable behavior.
 By working together, we can ensure positive student conduct.
 Discipline is essential in building accountability, responsibility and respect for others.

-• Students are to respect the school’s property and the property of their classmates.
+• Students are to respect the school’s property and the property of their classmates and themselves

-• Students are to follow all other “school rules” as adopted by the staff or individual teacher.
+• Students are to follow all other “school rules” as adopted by the staff or individual teachers

 In order to deliver the message that obtaining education is valuable, we ask that you not call or text your child during instructional hours.
 Contacting your adolescent not only interferes with their learning, but potentially the learning of other students.
 If a phone call or text message is necessary, please understand we are teaching digital etiquette and will ask students to check their voice mails and text messages at appropriate times.